Yankees vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn brings a four-game streak with at least one hit into this one.
-In his last five games he is batting .294 with a double, a home run and an RBI.
+- Vaughn enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .412 with a double, two home runs and three RBI.

 Vaughn Recent Games